 - Contact the victim as soon as possible to introduce him or herself.
 It is important to establish a comfort level with the at-risk adult early on. - Find out what the victim wants out of the case, while explaining that it is ultimately the state's decision to prosecute or dismiss a case. - Find out if the victim is safe.
-Determine whether a temporary protective order, good behavior warrant or other protective measures need to be taken to protect the at-risk adult from violence or further ANE. - Assess the victim's health, mental state, physical condition to determine whether or not an emergency deposition or hearing (to preserve testimony) will be necessary. - Provide helpful information to guide at-risk adults through the criminal justice system.
-Explain the initial hearings, possible charges, charging decisions, court appearances, subpoena process, etc. - Request that at-risk adults sign release forms for bank and medical records, IF THEY ARE COMPETENT and have no mental or psychological illnesses. - Develop alternate means to contact the victim.
-Secure the names and identities of other family members or neighbors in the event the victim goes sick or missing, or suddenly gets placed in a nursing home or hospice. - Remind the victim that it is important to remain in contact with the prosecutor or their victim/witness representative. - Maintain consistent contact with the victim throughout the case, not just when you need them at trial 18 months later. - Consult with the victim before plea negotiations and inform them once a plea deal has been reached.
-Give the victim an opportunity to attend the plea hearing, or any other proceeding that may result in the final disposition of their case. - Determine, at the outset, whether the case can be made without the victim's testimony in the event of death or recantation or deterioration of his/her condition. - Inform the victim of their rights and provide them with the information they need to make a victim impact statement. - Find out, early on, whether the case involves restitution.
+Determine whether a temporary protective order, good behavior warrant or other protective measures need to be taken to protect the at-risk adult from violence or further ANE. - Assess the victim's health, mental state, physical condition to determine whether or not an emergency deposition or hearing (to preserve testimony) will be necessary.
+Consider videotaping these proceedings with court approval. - Provide helpful information to guide at-risk adults through the criminal justice system.
+Explain the initial hearings, possible charges, charging decisions, court appearances, subpoena process, etc. - Request that at-risk adults sign release forms for bank and medical records, IF THEY HAVE MENTAL CAPACITY to do so.
+Mental illness does not automatically mean the individual lacks capacity.
+The individual may have a Guardian who is legally responsible for signing forms and can be helpful (if the Guardian is not a suspect).
+Talk to health care providers for assistance in deciding about the person's mental capacity. - Develop alternate means to contact the victim.
+Secure the names and identities of other family members or neighbors in the event the victim goes sick or missing, or suddenly gets placed in a nursing home or hospice. - Remind the victim that it is important to remain in contact with the prosecutor or their victim/witness representative. - Maintain consistent contact with the victim throughout the case, not just when you need them at trial 18 months later.
+Be alert to possible continuing ANE, intimidation to prevent testimony, etc. - Consult with the victim before plea negotiations and inform them once a plea deal has been reached.
+Give the victim an opportunity to attend the plea hearing, or any other proceeding that may result in the final disposition of their case. - Determine, at the outset, whether the case can be made without the victim's testimony in the event of death or recantation or deterioration of his/her condition. - Inform the victim of their rights and provide them with the information they need to make a victim impact statement.

+• Find out, early on, whether the case involves restitution.
 In theft cases, ask victims to start developing proof of value of stolen items.
 If it is an abuse or neglect case, advise them of their right to seek compensation from the state fund and request documentation and receipts for restitution purposes.